TryGhost/Ghost/.github/ISSUE_TEMPLATE.md

 Welcome to Ghost's GitHub repo! 👋🎉

-Do you need help or have a question?
+Do you need help, have a question or an idea?
 Please come chat in our forum: https://forum.ghost.org 👫.

 Found a bug?
 Please fill out the sections below... thank you 👍